WorldWalker42/Transmogrification-Lite/Extension Resources/README.md

 Each snapshot contains the project files, a .pak file, and a detailed guide that explains how to add this level of support.
 Each snapshot / guide builds on the previous one, so it will be confusing if you skip straight to the full stats support guide.

-I recommend reading the three snapshot guides in order and then coming back here to read the remaining topics below.
-If you'd prefer to read these guides all in one place, there's an [all-in-one guide on mod.io]().
+**I recommend reading the three snapshot guides in order and then coming back here to read the remaining topics below.** If you'd prefer to read these guides all in one place, there's an [all-in-one version on mod.io]().

 ## Updating the Mod